Touch and Go: Easily Add Capacitive Sense to Just About Anything

 There are various types of capacitive sense technology.
 Silicon Labs pioneered an innovative capacitive sense technology called "charged timing" in the early 2000s.
 Charge timing uses an external capacitive plate that is charged and discharged periodically and compared to a reference capacitance value.
 Charge timing is very power efficient and generates a very high SNR.

-With its low power and high SNR, charge timing is able to detect very small changes in capacitance while consuming very little power.
+With its low power and high SNR, charge timing can detect very small changes in capacitance while consuming very little power.
 Silicon Labs' charge timing technology is incorporated in its fixed-function, dedicated capacitive sense products and its multi-function MCUs with integrated capacitive sense peripherals.

 The TouchXpress family of fixed capacitive sense devices make adding capacitive sense to an existing or new product fast and easy.
 The family offers low-power, standalone capacitive sense solutions that easily hook up to capacitive plates and translate user interactions to GPIO outputs or I2C outputs.
 The family is designed for very low power autonomous operation, allowing higher power host MCUs to remain in deep sleep mode until users interact with the capacitive sense touch interface.